basiliskjs/basilisk/docs/source/collections.rst

 .. class:: Vector

     The Vector class is a random access data structure which can be accessed by numeric key.
-Push, pop and set are all O(log[32] n), which makes the time complexity very low for practical datasets.
+Push, pop and set are all O(log :sub:`32` n), which makes the time complexity very low for practical datasets.

     Note that - as for all Basilisk collections - the constructor is private